p4v32/p4v32/README.md

 - 👋 Hi, I’m @p4v32
-- 👀 I’m interested in IT
+- 👀 I’m interested in about it
 - 🌱 I’m currently learning python
 - I’m working on cryptography libry
 <!---